Do-you-dream-up/CV5/src/components/Wizard/README.md

     transient: ['Consider the banner as seen as soon as rendered', 'Boolean'], },

+  carousel: {
+    offset: ['Left offset of the first step, in percentage', 'Number'],
+    width: ['Total width of a step in the conversation area, in percentage', 'Number'], },

   chatbox: {
     expandable: ['Allow maximizing the chatbox', 'Boolean'],
     margin: ['Margins to the viewport', 'Number'],